raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Base URI and Base URI Parameters

-The OPTIONAL **baseUri** property specifies a URI as an identifier for the API as a whole, and MAY be used the specify the URL at which the API is served (its service endpoint), and which forms the base of the URLs of each of its resources.
-The baseUri property's value is a string that MUST conform to the URI specification [RFC2396](https://www.ietf.org/rfc/rfc2396.txt) or a [Template URI](#template-uri).
+The OPTIONAL **baseUri** node specifies a URI as an identifier for the API as a whole, and MAY be used the specify the URL at which the API is served (its service endpoint), and which forms the base of the URLs of each of its resources.
+The value of the baseUri node is a string that MUST conform to the URI specification [RFC2396](https://www.ietf.org/rfc/rfc2396.txt) or a [Template URI](#template-uri).

 If the baseUri value is a [Template URI](#template-uri), the following reserved base URI parameter is available.

 | URI Parameter | Value |
 |:----------|:----------|
-| version | The value of the root-level version property
+| version | The value of the root-level version node

-Any other URI template variables appearing in the baseUri MAY be described explicitly within a **baseUriParameters** property at the root of the API definition.
-The baseUriParameters property has the same structure and semantics as the [uriParameters](#template-uris-and-uri-parameters) property on a resource property, except that it specifies parameters in the base URI rather than the relative URI of a resource.
+Any other URI template variables appearing in the baseUri MAY be described explicitly within a **baseUriParameters** node at the root of the API definition.
+The baseUriParameters node has the same structure and semantics as the [uriParameters](#template-uris-and-uri-parameters) node on a resource node, except that it specifies parameters in the base URI rather than the relative URI of a resource.

 The following example RAML API definition uses a [Template URI](#template-uri) as the base URI.